Florence ZTL explained — how to avoid fines of €80–335

 Strategy 1: Don’t rent a car for Florence at all

 For visiting Florence itself, a rental car is a liability.
-Walking and trams cover everything within the centre.
-Train connections reach Pisa, Siena (by bus) and other Tuscany cities.
-Reserve the rental car for the Chianti and rural Tuscany portion of your trip.
+Walking and trams cover everything within the centre, and our public transport in Florence guide covers bus and tram routes in detail.
+Train connections reach Pisa, Siena (by bus) and other Tuscany cities without ever touching a ZTL camera.
+Reserve the rental car for the Chianti and rural Tuscany portion of your trip — see renting a car in Tuscany and driving in Tuscany for how that half works.

 Strategy 2: Rent the car at the end of your Florence stay